 ) is reached.
 If it still fails after

-the deadline, the test case execution is interrupted.The ElementLocator class is responsible for finding the coordinates of a target UI element based on its natural language description provided by the instruction model during an action step.
+each step) is returned.The ElementLocator class is responsible for finding the coordinates of a target UI element based on its natural language description provided by the instruction model during an action step.
 This involves a combination of RAG, computer vision, analysis, and potentially user interaction (if run in attended mode):

 retriever.top.n